GSA/challenges-and-prizes/_all-challenges/1272-palmetto-tech-bridge-pitch-jam-prize-challenge-2021.md

   **Stage 2 Oral Presentations:**

   Any company receiving an invitation to provide an oral presentation at the CDCA Summit from 7-9 December 2021 will be required to submit slides and any read ahead information by 23 November 2021.
 Any physical equipment needed for the private demonstration to the Government will need to be self-sufficient and able to be set up and break down within 15 minutes.
-For the Pitch Jam On-Site presentation, PowerPoint slide decks should have the file name: “Pitch Jam 2021: {COMPANY NAME}”.
+For the Pitch Jam On-Site presentation, PowerPoint slide decks should have the file name: “Pitch Jam 2021: \[COMPANY NAME]”.
 Any materials provided by participants not invited to present oral presentations will be discarded without review.
 ---
 ### Description